nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

 ### Alternatives

 Official **Fedora** [Node.js](https://apps.fedoraproject.org/packages/nodejs) and [npm](https://apps.fedoraproject.org/packages/npm) packages are available in Fedora 18 and later.
-These do not follow the Node.js release schedule as closely as the NodeSource repository.
 Install with:

 ```text
 sudo yum install nodejs npm
 ```

+In a hurry for the latest updates?
+[Grab them from updates-testing.](https://fedoraproject.org/wiki/QA:Updates_Testing)

 **Enterprise Linux** (RHEL and CentOS) users may use the Node.js and npm packages from the [EPEL](https://fedoraproject.org/wiki/EPEL) repository.
-These do not follow the Node.js release schedule as closely as the NodeSource repository.

 Install the appropriate *epel-release* RPM for your version (found on the [EPEL](https://fedoraproject.org/wiki/EPEL) repository homepage), then run:

 ```text
 sudo yum install nodejs npm --enablerepo=epel
 ```

+In a hurry for the latest updates?
+[Grab them from epel-testing.](https://fedoraproject.org/wiki/EPEL/testing)

 ## Gentoo